 - develop relationships in which you respect yourself, respect others and are respected by others

-For our children to enjoy a strong practical curriculum
+For our children to enjoy a strong practical creative curriculum

 A curriculum where children will anticipate problems, imagine solutions, evaluate, adjust and problem solve as they go.

-To develop the children’s skills and imagination within music and art so that we open the door to the world of possibilities that music and art can offer children both now and later in their lives.
+To develop the children’s skills and imagination within music, art and other means of expression so that we open the door to the world of possibilities that creativity and creative responses can offer children both now and later in their lives.

 We want our children to: